andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 European scientific discovery sitting just a short jaunt to the south in Copenhagen, most notably at the *Royal Society of Sciences of Copenhagen*.

-In an effort to bolster the scientific King Frederik V established *The Free Mathematical School* in Oslo, and the *Royal Norwegian Mining Seminar* in Kongsberg in the mid 18th Century.
+In an effort to bolster Norway's scientific stature King Frederik V established *The Free Mathematical School* in Oslo, and the *Royal Norwegian Mining Seminar* in Kongsberg in the mid 18th Century.

 This telescope was built by Abraham Pihl, a Norwegian vicar who had assisted Thomas Buffe at the observatory in Copenhagen.
 It features an